 Answers to the most frequently asked questions about COVID-19.

-What can older adults do to reduce their risk of illness?
+Are older adults at higher risk of illness?

 Older adults and people with chronic underlying health conditions are more likely than younger, healthier people to experience serious illness from COVID-19, the disease caused by the coronavirus.
-Severe illness means that the person with COVID-19 may require hospitalization, intensive care, or help breathing to overcome the illness.
 There is no specific age at which risk increases.
 Rather, the Centers for Disease Control and Prevention (CDC) says “risk increases steadily as you age” with the greatest risk for severe illness being among those age 85 and older.
-Eight out of 10 COVID-19 deaths reported in the U.S. have been in adults 65 and older.
+Ninety-five percent of COVID-19 deaths in the U.S. have occurred among people who were 50 or older.

 - Chronic kidney disease

 - Chronic lung diseases, including COPD (chronic obstructive pulmonary disease), asthma (moderate to severe), interstitial lung disease, cystic fibrosis and pulmonary hypertension

 - Heart conditions (such as heart failure, coronary artery disease, cardiomyopathies or hypertension)

 - Overweight and obesity (defined as a body mass index of 25 or greater)